AiStyl/DealScope/DEPLOY-INSTRUCTIONS.md

 - `NEXT_PUBLIC_SUPABASE_ANON_KEY` ✅
 - `ANTHROPIC_API_KEY` ✅

-Optional (for server-side storage access):
+Optional (recommended for server-side storage access):
-- `SUPABASE_SERVICE_ROLE_KEY` (get from Supabase dashboard → Settings → API)
+- `SUPABASE_SERVICE_ROLE_KEY` - Get from Supabase dashboard → Settings → API → service_role key

-## Supabase Storage Bucket
+## Supabase Storage Bucket ✅ DONE

-Create a storage bucket called `documents`:
-1. Go to Supabase dashboard → Storage
-2. Click "New bucket"
-3. Name: `documents`
-4. Public: Yes (for file access)
-5. Click Create
+You've created a PRIVATE `documents` bucket - this is correct for M&A confidentiality.

+**How it works:**
+- Files are NOT publicly accessible
+- API generates **signed URLs** (temporary links that expire)
+- Default expiry: 7 days for uploads, 1 hour for viewing

 ## API Endpoints